 The power of Local SEO

-When it come to SEO, there are three main types of work to be done:
+When it comes to SEO, there are three main types of work to be done:

 When most businesses start doing SEO, they start with On-Page SEO.